Applying for a Research Degree

 Duration of Study

 If studying full-time, the recommended period of registration for an MSc by Research/MRes is 1 year, an MPhil 2 years and a PhD/Professional Doctorate 3 years.
 If studying part-time, the recommended period of registration for an MSc by Research/MRes is 2 years, an MPhil 3 years and a PhD/Professional Doctorate 5 years.
-In addition, students may take up to 1 additional year to complete the writing up and thesis submission process.
+In your final year of study, it is important that you aim for a timely completion, post-viva and by the end of your registration period.

-There are several conditions attached to students based outwith Aberdeen studying for a research degree part-time, one of which is that a student must attend the University's PgCert Research Methods Course plus any other commitments agreed between the Student and Graduate School/School/Centre.
+There are several conditions attached to students based outwith Aberdeen studying for a research degree part-time, one of which is that a student must attend the University's PgCert Research Methods Course plus any other commitments agreed between the Student and your host School.

 Before you Arrive